 Power is delegated to the Commission to adopt the regulatory technical standards referred to in the first subparagraph in accordance with Articles 10 to 14 of Regulation (EU) No 1095/2010.

-10. By [PO: Please insert date 24 months after date of entry into force], ESMA shall submit a report to the Commission on the functioning of this Article, including its interaction with the related reporting obligations under Regulation (EU) No 648/2012, and whether the content and format of transaction reports received and transmitted to competent authorities comprehensively enables monitoring of the activities of investment firms in accordance with Article 24 of this Regulation.
-The Commission may take steps to propose any changes in this regard.
+10. By [PO: Please insert date 24 months after date of entry into force], ESMA shall submit a report to the Commission on the functioning of this Article, including its interaction with the related reporting obligations under Regulation (EU) No 648/2012, and whether the content and format of transaction reports received and exchanged between competent authorities comprehensively enables monitoring of the activities of investment firms in accordance with Article 24 of this Regulation.
+The Commission may take steps to propose any changes in this regard, including providing for transactions to be transmitted only to a single system.
 The Commission shall forward ESMA’s report to the European Parliament and to the Council.';

 (29) Article 27 is replaced by the following: